Published in

 Did Vermeer paint his wife?

-It is not clear whether or not Johannes Vermeer painted Catherina.
-However, art historians addressed that half of her models were pregnant, and Catherina had 15 children, 4 of whom died prematurely.
+It is not clear whether or not Johannes Vermeer painted Catharina.
+However, art historians addressed that half of her models were pregnant, and Catharina had 15 children, 4 of whom died prematurely.
 Hence, one can predict that few of his artworks portrayed her, especially the Girl Reading a Letter at an Open Window.

 Where did Vermeer live?

 Johannes Vermeer lived in the city of Delft.
 In 1631, he lived in an inn called, The Flying Fox with his family.
-However, after his marriage to Catherina, he moved to his mother in law house in Oude Langendijk, next to a hidden Jesuit Church.
+However, after his marriage to Catharina, he moved to his mother-in-law’s house in Oude Langendijk, next to a hidden Jesuit Church.

 Was Vermeer in love with Griet?

-Greit was a maid and a source of inspiration for several Vermeer paintings.
-Stories say that she was in love with the artist; however, as Vermeer was married to Catherina, he never contested a physical intimacy and showcased his romanticism toward Greit through his artworks.
+Griet was a maid and a source of inspiration for several Vermeer paintings.
+Stories say that she was in love with the artist; however, as Vermeer was married to Catharina, he never contested a physical intimacy and showcased his romanticism toward Griet through his artworks.

 Who was the Girl With the Pearl Earring?

 The girl in the artwork is the 16-year-old Dutch maid Griet who adored Johannes Vermeer.
-The painting is also popularly called North of the Mona Lisa.
+The painting is also popularly called the Mona Lisa of the North.

 Related Reads.